MooersLab/scimaxuserconfig/README.md

 This repo has my **user.el** file for [scimax](https://github.com/jkitchin/scimax).
 SciMax is a highly customized Emacs profile for scientists.
-It is being developed by John Kitchin at the Carniege Mellon University.
+It is being developed by John Kitchin at the Carnegie Mellon University.

 I am using scimax to learn about the features that are wanting in my own configurations.
 For example, I using it to learn about org-ref.